About the Program

 (1) to provide direct, skills-focused academic support for students desiring additional help; and

-(2) to provide resources for law school and bar exam success for all students.
+(2) to provide resources for law school success for all students.

 To meet these objectives, the ASP provides a variety of programs and resources, including: